-The Commission also adopted the PSR's restrictions on the irrigation of sprouts at Non- Commercial Food Crop Growing Operations [84.9(A)(223)].
+The Commission also adopted the PSR's restrictions on the irrigation of sprouts at Non-Commercial Food Crop Growing Operations [84.9(A)(23)].
 The Commission adopted this restriction because the warm and humid conditions used for sprouting are uniquely ideal for the growth of bacteria, including Salmonella, Listeria, and E. coli.

-The Commission required that potable water supplies and soap or hand sanitizer (if allowed by the PSR) be on or near a site using reclaimed water for Cultivators and Visitors to be able to wash their hands after harvesting crops and/or being present on the Site.
+The Commission required that potable water supplies and soap be on or near a site using reclaimed water for Users and Visitors to be able to wash their hands after harvesting crops and/or being present on the Site.
 This requirement is necessary to prevent hand to mouth ingestion of pathogens and is protective of public health.
-This requirement does not apply to Resident-Controlled Food Crop Irrigation because a residence must have a potable water spigot on the exterior of the residence [84.9(A)(1725)].
+The Commission also required that if the hand washing supply is a portable hand washing station, the used water must be disposed of in an area whereby it will not come into contact with the crops, soils or infiltration into soils near crops because this is a requirement in the PSR.
+Also, the portable hand washing station must stay adequately full of potable water for Users [84.9(A)(17)].
+This requirement excludes Resident-Controlled Food Crop Irrigation because a residence will have potable water supply onsite within the residence.

-The Commission decided that if E. coli and/or turbidity standards exceed the required standards in Regulation 84 at Point of Compliance, Treaters shall notify the Legally Responsible Entity or person, and the Legal Responsible Entity or person must notify all Site Managers and Management Users [84.9(A)(334)].
+The Commission decided that if E. coli and/or turbidity standards exceed the required standards in Regulation 84 at Point of Compliance, Treaters shall notify the Legally Responsible Entity or person, and the Legal Responsible Entity or person must notify all Site Managers and

+Management Users [84.9(A)(34)].
 Users should be informed that water quality standards are not being met to take proper precautions while continuing to use reclaimed water to irrigate.

-The Commission adopted the provision that hose bibs must be inaccessible when they are not in use to prevent any person(s) that are not a trained user to potentially collect water for drinking purposes [84.9(A)(18)].
+The Commission adopted the provision that hose bibs must be locked when they are not in use to prevent any person(s) that are not a trained user to potentially collect water for drinking purposes [84.9(A)(18)].

-The Commission adopted more frequent inspection requirements for Non-Commercial Food Crop Growing Operations, as well as a new role (Site Manager) to ensure proper implementation and enforcement of Regulation 84 [(84.9(A)(345)].
+The Commission adopted more frequent inspection requirements for Non-Commercial Food Crop Growing Operations, as well as a new role (Site Manager) to ensure proper implementation and enforcement of Regulation 84 [(84.9(A)(35)].
 The initial inspection by the Treater prior to beginning irrigation is to ensure that all of the proper best management practices are set up and in place for irrigation (e.g. appropriate signage, marked appurtenances, lock box for hose bibs, etc.) The second inspection that must occur after irrigation has started within 30 days of the first inspection is required to ensure that the practices and requirements that were verified in the initial inspection are being implemented.
 Site Manager inspections are required every two weeks to continue to ensure that best management practices and requirements are being met throughout the entire irrigation season.
-Both inspections by the Treater, and frequent inspections by the Site Manager help to ensure that environment.
+Both inspections by the Treater, and frequent inspections by the Site Manager help to ensure that implementation of the requirements in Regulation 84 are being met to protect public health and the environment.
+Additionally, if a portable hand washing station is the potable water supply for a site, the Site Manager must ensure that there is adequate potable water and soap so Users can wash their hands after cultivation and irrigation.